EISK/eisk.webapi.docs/content/docs/application-development/handson-walkthrough-create-service.md

 ### Add a Domain Service Class

-Add a new class as provided below on the following location:
+Add a new class as provided below on the following solution location: